CricketBr/Crickets-Shorthand-Site/orthic_consolidated.md

 Part 1 covers the Manual in 9 lessons, and has links to practice material, and a few optional rules that are in neither the Manual nor the Supplement.
 Part 2 adds even more rules
 Both the Manual and the Supplement ?? are needed to follow the lessons.

-### Clarey
+### Extended

 Orthographic Cursive Shorthand (Orthic) ; The Cambridge System ; by Hugh L Callendar ; Revised, Extended and Improved by E Clarey, 1911

 https://orthic.shorthand.fun/  under Resources

-This booklet is an update of the Manual, which merges rules from the Supplement (and Teaching??), and adds a few more.
+This booklet is an update of the Manual, which merges (many) rules from the Supplement (and Teaching??), and adds a few more.

 ### Notes on the Reporting Style